The vulnerability would have exposed BitGo wallet user’s private key with a simple attack.

 For the full technical analysis of the BitGo Zero Proof Vulnerability, please visit https://www.fireblocks.com/blog/bitgo-wallet-zero-proof-vulnerabilityAbout Fireblocks

-Fireblocks is an enterprise-grade platform delivering a secure infrastructure for moving, storing, and issuing digital assets.
-Fireblocks enables exchanges, custodians, banks, trading desks, and hedge funds to securely scale digital asset operations through patent-pending SGX & MPC technology.
-They have secured the transfer of over $4 trillion in digital assets and have a unique insurance policy that covers assets in storage & in transit.
+Fireblocks, Ltd. is an enterprise-grade platform delivering a secure infrastructure for moving, storing, and issuing digital assets.
+Fireblocks enables exchanges, lending desks, custodians, banks, trading desks, and hedge funds to securely scale digital asset operations through the Fireblocks Network and MPC-based Wallet Infrastructure.
+Fireblocks Ltd., operating from Tel Aviv, serves thousands of financial institutions, has secured the transfer of over $4 trillion in digital assets and has a unique insurance policy that covers assets in storage & transit.
 For more information, please visit www.fireblocks.com.